ma1de/Piston/README.md

-## Please read this README before editing, using this software.
+## Please read this README before editing or using this software.

 # Piston
 The Server Management API made for MineX Network by ma1de.